 In the Master's, there is a very nice balance between theory and application.
 Most lecturers provide lectures on the cutting edge of their research field, while also presenting a variety of practical assignments to implement those theories.
 We also learn how to improve our scientific reasoning, to become experienced in analyzing scientific papers as well as to present our findings to our peers through presentations and writing papers.

-Currently, I am doing an internship at Guerrilla Games in Amsterdam, where I research ways to prevent the latest version of the game from crashing because of possible bugs.
+I also did an internship at Guerrilla Games in Amsterdam, where I researched ways to prevent the latest version of the game from crashing because of possible bugs.
 Making games is hard, so everyone is hard at work most of the time.
-However, working at Guerilla Games is a wonderful experience.
-Many talented people surround you and they will gladly help you out when you ask them for advice.
-After the Master I really want to continue to work in the game industry; either as part of the company I founded during my small project or as a part of the team at Guerrilla Games.
+However, working at Guerilla Games was a wonderful experience.
+Many talented people surround you and they gladly helped you out when you asked them for advice.
+After my Master I wanted to continue in the Game Industry and started as Junior Game Programmer at &ranj.